Merge Rules

 Store additional values in (Long) Text Area

 Select a Long Text Area field for storing the additional values.
-It is recommended to create a dedicated field for each rule that stores values.

 Values to store